mherrmann/fix/README.md

 # Caveats

-The [implementation](main.py) may send arbitrary files from your system to OpenAI's servers.
+The [implementation](main.py) may send files from your system that are mentioned in command outputs to OpenAI's servers.
 What could possibly go wrong?